anthony6iu/Team3/README.md

 # Team3
-Movie ticket booking management system\n
+Movie ticket booking management system
-Use Python Socket programming.\n
+Use Python Socket programming.
-Use multi-threads solution on server-end.\n
+Use multi-threads solution on server-end.
-Use JSON format to data communication.\n
+Use JSON format to data communication.
-Use TCP protocol.\n
+Use TCP protocol.
 Use SQLite database service.